 As we know, the Divine Sophia was demoted from Her original position as Gnostic Christianity took hold.
 And, unfortunately, even in the most favorable of Gnostic texts, those texts which do not hold the Divine Sophia as fallen or trapped, Daughter Sophia is blamed for the Fall one way or the other.
 Syrian Gnosis is one of the few exceptions where there is no idea of a fallen or trapped Sophia.

-Despite this, there are many correlations between the Mythos of Sophia and the Mythos as found in our scriptures, the Clear Recital.
+Despite this, there are many correlations between the Mythos of Sophia and the Mythos as found in our scriptures.
 Today, we will begin where we left off in Part II, which was the Nativity story of the Three Princesses as found in Chapter II of the Mythos of the Divine Maid/Holy Daughter, verses 20-30.

 As Caitlin Matthews so beautifully states in her book, Sophia, Goddess of Wisdom , Bride of God, “Sophia evicts Herself from the Fullness of Heaven (Pleroma) and wanders homeless across the world, only to lodge in the hearts of Her faithful children who still remember their Divine Mistress.
 She puts off Her Glory and covers Herself with a Veil”.
 (This is one of many reasons we veil during formal prayer, the RoS and the liturgy, because our Goddesses, the Celestial Mary and Sophia, are veiled.
 The veil is highly symbolic).

-Interestingly enough, Chapter IV,in the Mythos of the Divine Maid contains a story which I call the Temptation of the Holy Daughter which is highly reminiscent of the Temptation of Christ in the Desert.
+Interestingly enough, Chapter IV, in the Mythos of the Divine Maid contains a story which is highly reminiscent of the Temptation of Christ in the Desert.
 Like the Christ, the Holy Daughter remains faithful to Her mission.
-(The Madrians referred to Jesus, in their Coming Age magazine, as Sai Jesus (Janites use the Greek, Agia), because they considered him to be an hera.
-1) Similar to the Holy Daughter, in the various Sophian texts, Daughter Sophia goes through Her Own drama before Her Descent through the Seven Realms.
+Similar to the Holy Daughter, we find that in various Sophian texts, Daughter Sophia goes through Her Own drama before Her Descent through the Seven Realms.

 Before we begin the Descent of the Holy Daughter, I would like to quote something scholar Caitlin Matthews has so eloquently stated, something that I have often spoken of myself (not so eloquently) and something that has been felt by many women for generation upon generation.
 Again, from Sophia, Goddess of Wisdom, Bride of God “ This account of the Fall cannot help but be read as patronizing by any woman.
 Many more extreme fulminations against the sin of Eve abound, all based squarely on biblical precedent.
 Western women, both Christian and Jewish, have lived in their shadow for many hundreds of years.
 Eve’s punishment for her desire for knowledge is to suffer in her sexuality by bearing children.
 Eve’s punishment for her desire for knowledge is to suffer in her sexuality by bearing children (I assume she means in great pain which is what the bible said).
 Sophia’s punishment for presuming to either create by Herself or to see Her origins is to bear a child that will trap her vital power in matter.
 By extension, all women still suffer in their sexuality as a result of this myth’s social influence.And, indeed, we have suffered in many other ways, too.
 Especially when we have been considered to be spiritually inferior.